mattmassicotte/Empire/README.md

 ## Concept

-Empire stores records in a sorted-key index, which resembles a ordered-map data structure.
+Empire stores records in a sorted-key index, which resembles an ordered-map data structure.
 This has profound implications on query capabilities and how data is modeled.
 Ordered maps offer much less flexibility than the table-based system of an SQL database.
 Because of this, the queries you need to support can heavily influence how you model your data.

 ### Record Structure